eunicekokor/eunicode2.0/README.md

 ### `gulp deploy`

-For use by the ADICU team only.
-Deploys to `2016.devfe.st`, but won't do so without proper authentication.
+For use by Eunice Kokor only.
+Deploys to `eunicod.es`, but won't do so without proper authentication.

 ## Structure